isaac-sim/OmniIsaacGymEnvs/docs/reproducibility.md

 Another known cause of non-determinism is from resetting actors into contact states.
 If actors within a scene is reset to a state where contacts are registered between actors, the simulation may not be able to produce deterministic results.
+This is because contacts are not recorded and will be re-computed from scratch for each reset scenario where actors come into contact, which cannot guarantee deterministic behavior across different compuations.